Saint Paul Preparatory School

 St. Paul Preparatory School, formerly known as Nacel International School, is a private college school in Saint Paul, Minnesota, United States.
-It is also part of the Nacel International School System.
+It is also a part of the Nacel International School System.
 Founded in 2003 by US-based student exchange organization Nacel Open Door, it recruits students from more than 50 countries worldwide.
-All international students are placed in host families, where they will for five to ten month periods while school is in session.
+All international students are placed in host families, where they will live for five to ten month periods while the school is in session.

-The enrollment at St. Paul Preparatory School (SPP) resides from more than 35 countries.
+The enrollment at St. Paul Preparatory School resides from more than 50 countries.

-Host families from the metropolitan Twin Cities provide housing for the international students who attend SPP.
-These host families provide shelter, food and transportation support the study habits of the students and offer an understanding of the American way of life.
-Students are provided an unlimited metro/bus pass to commute to and from school and visit local attractions such as Mall of America.
+Host families from the metropolitan Twin Cities provide housing for the international students who attend the school.
+These host families provide shelter, food, and transportation while supporting the study habits of the students and offering an understanding of the American way of life.
+Students are provided an unlimited metro/bus pass to commute to and from school and visit local attractions such as the Mall of America.

-In 2014 St. Paul Preparatory School founded three diploma programs in STEM, Visual Arts and International Business.
+In 2014, St. Paul Preparatory School founded three diploma programs in STEM, Visual Arts, and International Business.

-Visual Arts Program diploma includes a rigorous product oriented portfolio that students develop for public presentation and sale.
-Students produce artistic creations derived from current inspirational motivation for competition, public display and commercial marketing.
+The 'Visual Arts Program' diploma includes a rigorous product oriented portfolio that students develop for public presentation and sale.
+Students produce artistic creations derived from current inspirational motivation for competition, public display, and commercial marketing.

-International Business Program diploma provides the skills and knowledge necessary to understand, develop and discuss economic concepts from a micro and macro level.
-In depth finance concepts of managing and operating a business, as well as hands-on learning through internship based opportunities provide an exciting and interesting first hand view of the capitalist system.
+The 'International Business Program' diploma provides the skills and knowledge necessary to understand, develop, and discuss economic concepts from a micro and macro level.
+In depth finance concepts of managing and operating a business, as well as hands-on learning through internship based opportunities, provide an exciting and interesting first hand view of the capitalist system.

-An additional fourth diploma program was added in 2015.
-Global Leadership combines the communication skills needed for oral argument, speech communications, and problem-solving skills to emphasize leadership and issue-oriented critical thinking.
+In 2015, a fourth diploma program was added.
+The 'Global Leadership Program' combines the communication skills needed for oral argument, speech communications, and problem-solving skills to emphasize leadership and issue-oriented critical thinking.

-SPP is organized around the diploma programs that provide a focus for the education of all students.
+The school is organized around the diploma programs that provide a focus for the education of all students.
 Many students attend the school for one year and not able to participate in the diploma programs due to graduation requirements.